 Recovery time is generally short, especially for procedures carried out by the radial approach, and the patient can be discharged following overnight observation.
 Procedures carried out via the femoral approach typically require an extra day of hospitalisation.

-Patients who have undergone the radial procedure generally move about normally a day after surgery, while those who have undergone the femoral procedure will only be up and about three or more days later.
+Patients who have undergone the radial procedure generally move about normally a day after surgery, while those who have undergone the femoral procedure will only be up and about 3 or more days later.

 How long will the stents last?

 Secondly, look at the long-term result of stenting.
-Restenosis, where there is a recurrence of the narrowing of the blood vessel, can happen in the first 6 to 8 months following heart stenting.
+Restenosis, where there is a recurrence of the narrowing of the blood vessel, can happen in the first 6 – 8 months following heart stenting.
 If the narrowing of the vessel wall does not recur, it is considered a successful procedure.

 What can I expect after the treatment?

 Today’s advanced technology means that stents can now be used in many cases where open heart bypass surgery would have previously been the only option.
 Stenting is not an automatic alternative to heart bypass surgery, but if it’s suitable for you, heart stenting is quicker, with less trauma.
 It eliminates angina chest pains and can have long-term success.

 What happens when you go for heart stenting (coronary artery bypass grafting or CABG) or a coronary angiogram?
 Learn more with our step-by-step guide to heart treatments.

 Find out some of the medical procedures available should you need to undergo heart treatment.
 With the correct insurance coverage, your bill size can be better gauged and managed, while Mount Elizabeth Hospitals can assist with all Medisave, MediShield Life and Integrated Shield Plan claims.